pantelis-giankulidis/image_captioning/README.md

 It may seem small,but it achieves adequate "compression" of the words.There is also the option to fine tune the embedding but this opstion wasn't used in the experiments.

 ## Training
-For training,the flickr30k dataset available in <a href="https://www.kaggle.com/hsankesara/flickr-image-dataset">kaggle</a> was used.A torch `Dataset`
-was created and a torch `Dataloader` of batch size 32.The loss function that was used is the **crossEntropyLoss**.The raw scores from the final layer of the decoder are submmited and compared,using the aforementioned loss function with the actual captions.The feedback is than propagated to the LSTM to be trained.
+For training, the popular flickr30k dataset available in <a href="https://www.kaggle.com/hsankesara/flickr-image-dataset">kaggle</a> was used.A torch `Dataset` was created and a torch `Dataloader` of batch size 32.The loss function that was used is the **crossEntropyLoss**.The raw scores from the final layer of the decoder are submmited and compared,using the aforementioned loss function with the actual captions.The feedback is than propagated to the LSTM to be trained.
 As it is already mentioned,the encoder is already trained,as well as the embedding.
 It is worth noticing,that the writers of the original paper,suggest the use of the **double stochastic regularization** loss.In the provided git there is a simple explanation about that.

 ## Performance
-The model was trained with the flickr30k dataset.To assess its performance,we use the BLUE-1(bilingual evaluation understudy),a popular choice for NLP model evaluation.I didn't run many experiments,but the results are presented in the array below.I only trained the decoder,in all the experiments,with the same hyperparameters(see source code)
+The model was trained with the flickr30k dataset.To assess its performance,we use the BLUE-1(bilingual evaluation understudy),a popular choice for NLP model evaluation.I didn't run many experiments, but the results are presented in the array below.
+Only the decoder was trained in all the experiments,with the same hyperparameters(see source code) in each case.
 | Training epochs | Validation BLEU-1 score | Test BLEU-1 score |
 | ----------------|-------------------------|-------------------|
 | 1               |  18.85                  | 16.91             |